Emmerz6949/password-generator/README.md

 There isn't anything to install as this is just a website that has been deployed.

-To use the password generator click on the link in the "How did I do it?" section of this README.md then click the "Generate Password" button on the website and answer all of the prompts.
+To use the password generator click on the link in the "How did I do it?" section of this README.md, then click the "Generate Password" button on the website and answer a series of prompts.
+After all prompts have been answered you will receive an appropriate outcome.